lunohodov/eventical/README.md

 Instant iCal subscriptions for your EVE Online calendar.

-A web-application, which given access to an EVE Online calendar provides you with an auto-updating `.ical` feed of all upcoming events.
+A web-application, which given access to an EVE Online calendar provides an auto-updating `.ical` feed of all upcoming events.
 The feed can be used with Outlook, Apple Calendar, Google Calendar, and most smart phones.

 [Try it](https://eveonline-calendar-feeds.herokuapp.com).